26 Powerlifting and Powerbuilding Programs | FREE Downloads

 Arguably the most-advanced of the beginner routines, John Shaeffer’s Greyskull LP takes it one step further than ICF by including AMRAP sets.
 This stands for “as many repetitions as possible” and is a technique used to provide extreme overload in a controlled manner.
 By including AMRAP sets, beginners are able to absolutely maximize their results each and every week.

-Furthermore, it includes different “plugins” that allow you to customize the program to your specific needs.
+Furthermore, it includes different exercise “plugins” that allow you to customize the program to your specific needs.
 Lastly, the high level of volume makes it a great powerbuilding program as well by optimizing hypertrophy.

 He is probably most famous for his concept of utilizing maximum recoverable volume in the most optimal way: through focusing only on compound and secondary exercises that produce the most results.